russgreen/Transmittal/docs/reports.md

 3. Sorts all transmittal items by transmittal date and ID
 4. Writes one row per document/transmittal combination
 5. Inserts additional rows as needed
+{% raw %}
 **Available tokens for the template row:**
 Template rows can use any of the following tokens:
 - Document fields: `{{DrgNumber}}`, `{{DrgRev}}`, `{{DrgName}}`, `{{DrgPaper}}`, `{{DrgScale}}`, `{{DrgDrawn}}`, `{{DrgChecked}}`
 - Extended document fields: `{{DrgProj}}`, `{{DrgOriginator}}`, `{{DrgVolume}}`, `{{DrgLevel}}`, `{{DrgType}}`, `{{DrgRole}}`, `{{DrgStatus}}`, `{{DrgPackage}}`
 - Transmittal fields: `{{TransID}}`, `{{TransDate}}`, `{{DateYear}}`, `{{DateMonth}}`, `{{DateDay}}`
 - Project fields: `{{ProjectID}}`, `{{ProjectNumber}}`, `{{ProjectName}}`
+{% endraw %}
 **Authoring tips:**
 - Define the `MasterDocumentsList` or `MasterDocumentsListData` named range on the template row
 - Place tokens in the template row cells where you want document/transmittal data displayed
 - Apply desired formatting (borders, fonts, alignment, number formats) to the template row; this formatting will be applied to all inserted rows
-- The report is sorted chronologically by transmittal date, so consider adding date columns for easy reference
+- The report is sorted chronologically with the transmittal date, so consider adding date columns for easy reference
 - Consider using table formatting or banded rows for better readability of long lists

 ### Formatting and layout best practices